EsoCoding/Gtk4D/README.md

 # Gtk4D

-[Gtk4D](http://www.github.com/gtk-d/gtk-dhttp://www.github.com/gtk-d/gtk4d) is a D language (Digitial Mars D) wrapper for Gtk-4 and other GObject library's like Gio, Shumate, Libsoup etc. Its a mix of the original [Gtk-d](https://gtkd.org/) branch which seems no longer to be under active development and the [Gtk_D](https://github.com/KonstantIMP/gtk_d) version of konstantIMP who continue the work of gtkd durings its long time of inactivity.
-With Gtk4d i want to try to make D more interesting for the gtk community and continue its development.
-Plans are to modernise the wrapper with options like composite templates, so it can compete with other language bindings for gtk like Vala and Python similar wrappers.
+[Gtk4D](http://www.github.com/gtk-d/gtk-dhttp://www.github.com/gtk-d/gtk4d) is a D language (Digitial Mars D) wrapper for Gtk-4 and other GObject library's like Gio, Shumate, Libsoup etc. Plans are to modernise the wrapper with options like composite templates, so it can compete with other language bindings for gtk like Vala and Python similar wrappers.

 ### install